hhhenrysss/confidence-elicitation/README.md

 #  Confidence Elicitation

 ## Update log
+### 02/10/17
+- Display quadradic function
+- Display bars on axis
+- Created cursor on the plot
 ### 01/24/17
 - Added general framework with jQuery and jQuery-UI.
 - Create general JSON format for question as an example.